SeanKilleen/seankilleen.github.io/_posts/2019-08-28-improve-your-technical-interviews.md

 ### "We're looking for someone who can code."

 Is that all?
-My guess is you're looking for someone who can learn.
+My guess is you're looking for someone who can learn, adapt, communicate with stakeholders.

 ### "We need someone to be productive."

-You probably also need someone to be collaborative, and to be productive long-term.
+You probably also need someone to be collaborative, and to be productive long-term, which is different than banging away at a keyboard for many hours a day.

 ### "We need someone proficient in specific technology x."